Data Products¶

 -

 Output ports: An output port is a standardized interface through which a data product exposes its data to consumers.
-It defines how the data can be accessed (e.g., via APIs, SQL tables, event streams), along with its format, schema, and protocols.
-Output ports ensure that data products are interoperable, discoverable, and easy to consume by other teams or systems while enforcing access controls and contracts.
-A data contract is associated with each output port.
+It defines how the data can be accessed (for example, through APIs, SQL tables, or event streams), along with its format, schema, and protocols.
+Output ports ensure that data products are interoperable, discoverable, and easy for other teams or systems to consume, while enforcing access controls and contracts.
+Each output port is associated with a data contract.

 -

-Internal components: Internal components include datasets and processes that are not supposed to be consumed by end-users and are necessary to produce the output ports.
+Internal components: Internal components include datasets and processes required to produce the output ports but not intended for end-users.
 These components are not represented in the current version of the platform.

-A data contract is a formal agreement between a data product owner (also known as a producer) and its consumers that defines the structure, meaning, quality expectations, and access terms of the data exposed.
-It includes a schema definition.
-It can include data quality rules, Service Level Agreements (SLAs), ownership, rights, and more.
-In product-oriented data engineering and management, data contracts ensure reliable data consumption, prevent breaking changes, and promote accountability between domains
+A data contract is a formal agreement between a data product owner (also known as a producer) and its consumers.
+It defines the structure, meaning, quality expectations, and access terms of the exposed data.
+A data contract includes a schema definition and can also include data quality rules, Service Level Agreements (SLAs), ownership, rights, and other related information.
+Data contracts ensure reliable data consumption, prevent breaking changes, and promote accountability between domains.

 Data Products in the Actian Data Intelligence Platform¶